-The vast majority of British Columbia’s most popular tourist destinations are located either in or around Vancouver, which is on a peninsula surrounded by the Pacific Ocean.
-From there, the cities of Victoria and Whistler are relatively easy to visit and return to within the same day.
-The rest of British Columbia is largely rural, and is visited mostly by tourists interested in camping or other outdoor activities.
+The vast majority of British Columbia’s most popular tourist destinations are found in or around the city of Vancouver, which is located on a peninsula in the province’s southwestern corner, surrounded by the Pacific Ocean.
+From there, the cities of Victoria and Whistler are relatively easy to visit and leave within the same day.
+The rest of British Columbia, often called the interior, is largely rural, and is visited mostly by tourists interested in camping or other outdoor activities.

 Vancouver is located on the tip of a peninsula that is fairly small geographically, but quite dense with buildings and people.
 The False Creek inlet and a couple of bridges separate the northern downtown core from the more residential south.
 The Lion’s Gate Bridge is attached to the peninsula’s north, and leads to North Vancouver, which is a completely separate city associated mostly with higher-end real estate and the waterfront Lonsdale Quay Market.